 The Perverse Inverse is rooted in two core principles, one economic and one political.
 First, markets move on the difference between reality and expectations.
 Second, the legislative process tends to water down big campaign pledges.

-Come back to our Election Hub regularly to stay up to date on how Fisher Investments views the current political economy and likely market impacts.
+Come back to our Election Hub regularly to stay up to date on how Fisher Investments views the current political environment and likely market impacts.
 Or call us at (800) 568-5082 to speak with a qualified representative who can provide further guidance on your personal situation.

 [i] Global Financial Data as of 1/9/2020; S&P 500 Total Return Index from 12/31/1924 – 12/31/2019.